Criticism of Christianity: Slavery

-Early Christian perspectives of slavery were formed in the contexts of Christianity's roots in Judaism, and as part of the wider culture of the Roman Empire.
-Both the Old and New Testaments recognize that the institution of slavery existed, with the former sanctioning it within certain limits (Leviticus 25:39-46, Exodus 21:2-21).
+Early Christian perspectives of slavery were formed in the contexts of Christianity's roots in Judaism, and as part of the wider culture of slavery in the Roman Empire.
+Slavery was widespread in the Roman Empire, including at the time of Augustus when Jesus was born.
+Both the Old and New Testaments recognize that the institution of slavery existed, with the former sanctioning it within certain limits (Leviticus 25:39–46, Exodus 21:2–21).

-Saint Paul the Apostle in addressing slavery in Ephesians 6:-8 tells slaves to "obey your earthly masters" and "render service with enthusiasm, as to the Lord and not to men and women."
+Saint Paul the Apostle in addressing slavery in Ephesians 6:5–8 tells slaves to "obey your earthly masters" and "render service with enthusiasm, as to the Lord and not to men and women."
 Defenders of Christianity argue that nothing in the passage affirms slavery as a naturally valid or divinely mandated institution.
 Rather, Paul's discussion of the duties of Christian slaves and the responsibilities of Christian masters transforms the institution, even if it falls short of calling for outright abolition.
 St. Augustine thought slavery was a result of sin, but was part of the fallen world and so should be tolerated.
 However, others opposed it: John Chrysostom explicitly argued that slavery itself was a sin, but he did not advocate for its abolition; Origen called for the practice of manumission after six years as found in the Old Testament; others, such as Gregory of Nyssa, Acacius of Amida, and St. Patrick, called for the complete abolition of slavery.

 On the other hand, critics claim that Orthodox Christianity justified slavery on the ground that it was part of the divinely ordained hierarchical order.
 Slaves are enjoined to be submissive in the Ephesians passage above as well as other parts of the Bible, such as in Paul's Epistle to the Colossians: "Slaves, obey your earthly masters [kyrioi] according to the flesh in everything, not only while being watched and in order to please them, but wholeheartedly, fearing the Lord [kyrios]".
-In addition, St. John Chrysostom wrote "The slave should be resigned to his lot, in obeying his master he is obeying God" while St. Augustine wrote: "...slavery is now penal in character and planned by that law which commands the preservation of the natural order and forbids disturbance".
+In addition, John Chrysostom wrote "The slave should be resigned to his lot, in obeying his master he is obeying God" while St. Augustine wrote: "...slavery is now penal in character and planned by that law which commands the preservation of the natural order and forbids disturbance".